meltingscales/henrypost.net/src/data/blogposts/thoughts-on-pipeline-design.md

 "Security" isn't even a good word for it.
 Hell, malware isn't even a good term, and most people misunderstand it.
 It's just gaps in processes, lapses in thought.
 Software and data are just logical structures, and "security bugs" are literally the same as "this organization of bits in memory is not expected".
+Instead of the word "security", now my thoughts are morphing into "Automation, repeatability, open-source design, normalization, sharing knowledge, etc."

 I have a gut feeling.
 The more things that we can automate, normalize, track, and govern in an automated and extensible manner, the better that security will get.